Something was posted in the New York Times recently, no, not that. Something that struck a nerve in me which, is still reverberating from the pluck.

 The FFS closed in 2014 thanks to a tireless campaign coordinated by alumni who fearlessly and publicly told their tales of horror.
 I didn’t even know the school opened until about 3 years ago when another person who went to the farm reached out to me through my blog.
 I felt physically ill when I heard that the Argiros expanded their reign of terror.
 I also felt guilt for not doing more to shut them down in the 80s.
 I told the authorities in upstate NY about the abuse when I ran away but the place was set up to avoid a lot of scrutiny and I was a “troubled” teenager therefore, I lacked credibility.

 I am posting this because Liz is a champion of keeping awareness in the spotlight.
 She also keeps track of alumni deaths from FFS.
 Over 100 alumni have died that Liz knows of – many were suicide or substance abuse related.
-That’s over 100 people under 50 years old, many under 40, some younger.
+That’s over 100 people under 50 years old, many under 40, young adults.
 No one is sure how many alumni there are (hundreds. a thousand?) but they seem to be dying off at an extraordinary pace.

 If you or someone you know is considering an aggressive treatment facility for a teenager, please be vigilant and doggedly research the program.
 The names and locations change but these places, they still exist.